MCLE audit FAQs

 What if I didn’t take enough courses during the compliance period?

 Failure to complete the requirements during the compliance period will result in your having to make up the deficiency.
 You will have to submit all required hours to the online log and then mail in the proof of compliance.
-You will also need to provide the audit submission cover sheet, a cover letter explaining why you were unable to complete the requirements during the compliance period along with the $75 penalty for non-compliance by the deadline.
+You will also need to provide the audit submission cover sheet, a cover letter explaining why you were unable to complete the requirements during the compliance period along with the $200 deficiency fee for non-compliance by the deadline.

 What happens if I just ignore the MCLE audit?